How To Feed A Loon

 Make the Glaze and Finish Off the Hens

-1 cup port, 2 tbsp unsalted butter, ¼ cup sugar, 3 cinnamon sticks, 6 whole cloves, 4 cloves garlic, 6 slices ginger
+1 cup port, 2 tablespoon unsalted butter, ¼ cup sugar, 3 cinnamon sticks, 6 whole cloves, 4 cloves garlic, 6 slices ginger

 • If desired, strain the sauce/glaze through a fine-mesh sieve.